Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

-To avoid redundant coreset selection in the embedding space, we develop a redundancy estimate that operates subsequently to each coverage solution $k$ in \cref{eq:mces}.
-Specifically, for each coverage example $\hat{\mZ}_{k}$, we quantify redundancy for the set of $\sK \in \sN^\alpha$ nearest neighbors as
+To avoid redundant coreset selection in embedding subspaces, we develop a redundancy metric that operates subsequently to each coverage solution $k$ in \cref{eq:mces}.
+Specifically, for each coverage example $\hat{\mZ}_{k}$, we quantify a redundancy penalty for the set of $\sK \in \sN^\alpha$ nearest neighbors as